 We also investigated the road surface on the Westway and Marylebone flyover by digging trial holes, taking core samples and surveying the drainage system.

 In late 2017 we reviewed our findings and completed a feasibility study to explore options for maintaining the Westway and Marylebone flyover structures.

 Because of restrictions on capital investment, the refurbishment of these structures is being delayed until at least 2020/2021.
 Only safety critical work will be done on these assets until then.

 We will continue to monitor and manage the impact of this approach on the A40 Westway structures and Marylebone flyover.

 Our Business Plan looks at ways to safely reduce spending on our roads maintenance programme in the short term while we identify a new, long-term funding stream to support that work.

-The group of structures known collectively as the Westway structures carry the A40 for 4.6 kilometres from Wood Lane flyover in the west to the Marylebone flyover in the east.
+The group of structures known collectively as the Westway carry the A40 for 4.6km from Wood Lane flyover in the west to the Marylebone flyover in the east.

 The structures were built between 1964 and 1970.
 Maintenance work has been done in the past - including waterproofing the deck and improving the expansion joints - but several components have reached or are nearing the end of their life.